 This is now Tom's main guitar, with "Red" being backup.

 Sold but can be recreated. $3600.00 with hardshell case

 This is one of my most beautiful guitars employing a formula that I use for tone and visual effect.
-Exotic tone wood caps (these are walnut burl) on vastly chambered tone wood cores, create unique looks with a common feel and quality.
-Compare this to Moroccan Spank.
+Exotic tone wood caps (these are walnut burl) on vastly chambered tone wood cores, create unique looks with a "family" feel.
+Compare this to the bloodwood models.

 The U.S. made Bigbsy B-5 with roller bridge is classic and gorgeous.
-The neck is five piece maple/walnut with a 12" radius ebony fingerboard, aged bone nut, and Sperzel locking tuners.
-A pair of tap-able Lace Alumi-tone "death-buckers" makes this a super accurate tone machine!
+The neck is five piece maple/walnut with a 12" radius ebony fretboard, aged bone nut, and Sperzel locking tuners.
 The chambered body offers a crisp snap without being harsh.
 The maple/ebony neck provides warmth and depth.
-The super versatile pick ups are 1/3 the weight of normal humbuckers!
+The super versatile, tap-able Lace Alumi-tone "death-buckers" make this a super accurate tone machine!
+Plus they're 1/3 the weight of normal humbuckers!
 They'll crank, but they're never muddy.
 This is a pro's guitar!
 When you're good, you'll sound GREAT!

 This is another neck/body transfer story.
 Once Blue was "in the can", Tom asked about reusing a neck from a travel guitar I'd made for him.
 Originally, Tom wanted a mini version of Blue with him when he summered in Italy.
 Tighter travel restrictions made it wiser to just leave an instrument there instead.
 He liked the idea of a punchy, semi-hollow guitar that would let him re-use the travel guitar's neck as a back up.